opf/openproject/README.md

 ## Dependencies

-You will have to add the following lines to your OpenProject's Gemfile for the time being:
+You will have to add the following lines to your OpenProject's _Gemfile.plugins_ for the time being:

     gem 'omniauth-openid-connect', :git => 'git@github.com:finnlabs/omniauth-openid-connect.git', :branch => 'master'
 	gem 'openproject-openid_connect', :git => 'git@github.com:finnlabs/openproject-openid_connect.git', :branch => 'master'